 Another thing to keep in mind is what kinds of gigs are available in your area.
 If you’re in a major city, there should be plenty to choose from.
 In a more rural area, your options will be more limited.

-We've talked about a whole lot of driving apps.
+We’ve talked about a whole lot of driving apps to make money.
 But why would you want to drive instead of taking a traditional part-time job?

 Here are some of the reasons you might want to consider these apps.